 - Products, supplies, or equipment is available when it is needed to use or to sell

-- Inventory analytics and measurements are reviewed and analyzed on a regular, consistent basis (an ABC analysis can be help with this)
+- Inventory analytics and measurements are reviewed and analyzed on a regular, consistent basis (an ABC analysis can be helpful for this)

 - The entire veterinary team understands the importance of proper inventory management, and consistently supports the efforts towards proper control (reading how indirect costs affect your hospital may be helpful for your staff)